Waitomo Glowworm Cave: History

 Visitor access improved when the railway was extended to Ōtorohanga in 1887, and a road from the station at Hangatiki was built early in 1890.
 By 1889 Tinorau and his wife Huti had opened the cave to visitors and were leading groups for a fee.
-Thomas Humphries (Commissioner of Crown Lands and Chief Surveyor of Auckland 1889 – 1891) did a full study later the same year, noting that graffiti had already been inscribed on the "most delicate portions" of the cave.
+Visitors were taken inside the cave by canoe and landed on the shore inside, then accessed areas of the cave via ladders 25 ft long.
+After touring the cave the visitors were led out at the top opening, "50 ft above the water".
+Thomas Humphries (Commissioner of Crown Lands and Chief Surveyor of Auckland 1889 – 1891) did a full study in 1889, noting that graffiti had already been inscribed on the "most delicate portions" of the cave.
 He noted that "the natives are now taking great care of the caves", but recommended that government take over the cave to provide more visitor facilities.
 In 1891, the government-appointed caretaker stated that more than 500 tourists had visited the cave during the first 18 months.
-There was an escalation in vandalism, and after years of attempts to buy the cave, the government used the Scenery Preservation Act 1903 and the Public Works Act 1905 to take it over for £625 in 1905.
+There was an escalation in vandalism in the following years, so after years of attempts to buy the cave, the government used the Scenery Preservation Act 1903 and the Public Works Act 1905 to take it over for £625 in 1905.

 Electric lighting was installed in the cave in 1926.
 Prior to this, visitors had used candles, hurricane lamps, acetylene torches or magnesium flares to light their way.

 In 1909 the government built the Waitomo Caves Hotel to house increasing numbers of visitors.
 Tourist Hotel Corporation, a state-owned business, took over in 1957.
 The hotel was sold to Southern Pacific Hotels Corporation in 1990 and, in 1994, they agreed a licence for the cave with DOC and the Māori owners, selling it to Tourism Holdings Limited in 1996.